 You know, I wish I would have trusted the process more.
 Something that hurt me was I had a backup plan for every scene.
 If I wasn’t getting the performances, I could just do the Vimeo thing and have a person stare out a window contemplatively, letting my camera do all the storytelling.
 I wish I would have trusted from the beginning that the actors were going to give me incredible performances.
 I could have made the project a lot more narrative than it is, had I been prepared for what these people were going to deliver.
 So my advice to anyone who’s going to make a film this way is to choose real people who you know are going to meet the demand, and then put your faith in the process.
 Find people you trust and believe in them.

-Learn more about Filmsupply Originals, watch The Cage, and license the footage below.
+Learn more about Filmsupply Presents, watch The Cage, and license the footage below.